Opal Gemstone Identification

 4. Look for pricing

-Take your stone to the laboratory and carefully observe the large patches of color.
-If you find snaky patterns of colors that are very symmetrical and too perfect, it is possible that they are fake or synthetic, as the real ones do not have that much perfection in the rainbow effect.
+Look at the stone carefully with a magnifying glass and observe the large patches of color ( Play of color – A phenomena).
+If you find snaky patterns of colors that are very symmetrical and too perfect, it is possible that they are fake or synthetic, as the real ones do not have that much perfection.

 6. Magnification